jmnarloch/angular-vendor-media-type/README.md

 ### withVersionParam
 Default value: `false`

-Allows to pass the version as additional MIME type parameter i.e.: `application/vnd.appname+json; version=1`
+Allows to pass the version as additional media type parameter i.e.: `application/vnd.appname+json; version=1`

 ### withoutVersionParam
 Default value: `false`

-Disables passing the MIME version parameter
+Disables passing the media type version parameter

+## Migrate from 1.x to 2.x

+For consistency all MIME Type references in object or module naming has been changes into Media Type.

 ## License